JuliaLang/www.julialang.org/blog/2020/05/invalidations.md

 You may have noticed that two packages, `Example` and `Revise`, trigger far fewer invalidations that the rest of the packages in our analysis.
 `Example` is quite trivial, but `Revise` and its dependencies are quite large.
 How does it avoid this problem?
-First, Revise does not extending very many Base methods;
+First, Revise does not extend very many Base methods;
-most of its methods are to functions it "owns," and the same is true for its dependencies.
+most of its methods are for functions it "owns," and the same is true for its dependencies.
 Second, in the closing days of Julia 1.5's merge window, Revise (and Julia) underwent a process of tracking down invalidations and eliminating them;
 for comparison, on Julia 1.4, Revise triggers more than a 1000 non-unique invalidations.
 The success of this effort gives one hope that other packages too may one day have fewer invalidations.

 As stated above, there is reason to hope that most of the invalidations marked as "ambiguous" will be fixed by changes to Julia's compiler.
-Here our focus is on those marked "more specific," since those are cases where it is hard to imagine a generic fix.
+Here our focus is on those marked "more specific," since those are cases where it is harder to imagine a generic fix.

-### Fixing a case of type-instability
+### Fixing type instabilities

-In engineering Julia and Revise to reduce invalidations, at least two cases were fixed by resolving a type-instability.
+In engineering Julia and Revise to reduce invalidations, at least two cases were fixed by resolving type-instabilities.
 For example, one set of invalidations happened because `CodeTracking`, a dependency of Revise's, defines new methods for `Base.PkgId`.
-It turns out that this triggered an invalidation of `_tryrequire_from_serialized`, which is used to load packages;
+It turns out that this triggered an invalidation of `_tryrequire_from_serialized`, which is used to load packages.
-a negative consequence is that Revise introduced a slight latency upon loading the *next* package.
-However, it turned out to be an easy fix: one section of `_tryrequire_from_serialized` had a passage
+Fortunately, it turned out to be an easy fix: one section of `_tryrequire_from_serialized` had a passage

 ```
 for M in mod::Vector{Any}